How to prepare a manuscript for submission to the IEEE Transactions on Microwave Theory and Techniques? Follow the checklists:

 - Selecting Manuscript Type: Choose ‘Original Manuscript’ for regular paper submission.
 Choose a special issue topic if your submission is for a specific special issue.
 Choose ‘Comment’ to submit corrections to your own published paper or comments on other authors’ published papers that you want to request corrections or clarifications.
 A comment proposing new analysis or technique based on a previously published paper should be submitted as a regular paper.
 As an example, a comment discussing the limitation of a previously published circuit analysis, describing a better approach, and acknowledging research sponsorship is a new research work and should be submitted as a regular paper.

 - The minimum paper length for a regular paper is 4 pages, excluding the authors’ photos and biographies.
 Short papers of three pages or less should be submitted to the IEEE MICROWAVE AND WIRELESS COMPONENTS LETTERS.
-The mandatory overlength page charge of $200 per page applies to each page in excess of 7 pages.
+The mandatory overlength page charge is applied to each page in excess of 7 pages: $185 per page for papers having at least one MTT-S member and $230 per page if no author is an MTT-S member.
 Note that there is an option of Open Access when submitting the manuscript.
 If Open Access is selected, an additional open-access fee of $1750 will be billed if the paper is accepted for publication.
 Please see the standard policy of IEEE Open Access.

 - You must reference your own work, especially recent journal/conference publications.
 Discuss your related publications in the introduction and distinguish the new results you present in your current manuscript from those found in your previous publications.
 While there is not a specific criteria that must be met, such as 60% new technical material, the reviewers are asked to determine if the paper provides “sufficient new technical material to justify a new paper” when compared to all previously published papers.
 This standard must be met by all papers, including papers that are submitted to conference special issues.
 Note that longer introductions and lists of references do not qualify as “technical material.”
 It is acceptable to repeat some results to properly explain the concept and to create a self-contained paper for the reader, but this should be done only when necessary.
 Please attach pdf files of the previous papers.